Suikerbosrand Nature Reserve

+The reserve, which is 134 km2, hosts a representative sample of the fauna and flora of the rocky highveld grassland biome.
+Its boundaries include hiking trails, and tarred circular route for motorists.

+History

 The Suikerbosrand ridge was originally named after a sweet reed (probably sweet sorghum) found growing here by the party of general Hendrik Potgieter on 5 June 1836.
-Later the ridge and consequently the reserve's name became associated with the characteristic Transvaal-sugar bush (Protea caffra), a dominant vegetation type within the area's limits.
+Later the ridge and consequently the reserve's name became associated with the characteristic Transvaal-sugar bush (Protea afra), a dominant vegetation type within the area's limits.

-Management

 Recent land acquisitions at the beginning of the twenty-first century have seen the reserve almost double in its size.
 A huge challenge for the reserve's management is to include the newly acquired lands in the reserve without disturbing the balance within the original area.
 The Suikerbosrand Nature Reserve is managed by the Gauteng province's Department of Agriculture, Conservation, Environment and Land Affairs, South Africa.

 Wildlife

 Over 200 bird species have been identified in the reserve.
-The reserve is also a habitat for a large range of mammal species including:
+The reserve is also a habitat for a large range of mammal species including the animals listed below.

 Cycling and mountain biking

 The reserve is popular amongst mountain bikers and road cyclists for its quiet roads and trails, scenery, steep climbs, and fast twisting descents.